 Brenda L Croft Nangari is a PhD candidate at the University of New South Wales.

-Myfany Turpin is an Australian Research Council fellow at the Sydney Conservatorium of Music, the University of Sydney.
+Myfany Turpin is an Associate Professor in ethnomusicology and linguistics at Sydney Conservatorium of Music, The University of Sydney.

 List of figures